 This is where our fantasies and expectations sometimes get in the way.
 You may have thought that your kid would be a jock, like you.
 What if he’s not?
 What if he’s an artist?
 Well, then you’ll learn to value his creativity.
 We have to raise the kids we have, not the kids we thought we’d have.

 Don’t even get me started on the crazy ideas we have about our spouses!
 We marry other humans, not characters in books or movies!
 My husband and I can drive each other crazy, but we make a hell of a team.
 I dream stuff up and he makes it happen.
-And, he makes all of the friends as he’s way more social than I am.
-Oh, but I keep him from posting stupid crap on Facebook (mostly).
-If that’s not synergy, I don’t know what it!
+He meets the neighbors because I act like a freak when I meet new people.
+I keep him from posting stupid crap on Facebook (mostly).
+If that’s not synergy, I don’t know what is!

 Sharpen the Saw

 One of the funny things we do almost every night is watch Jeopardy together.
 It makes us think and we’re constantly surprised at what the others know!
-We go to the beach together every chance we get to renew our spirits.
-We have dinner together every night and talk about how our days went.
-We walk around the neighborhood, or John and Karly ride bikes.
+Our family goes to the beach to renew our spirits.
+Family dinners every night keep us connected.
+We walk around the neighborhood, or John and Karly ride bikes to be active.
 Not me, I haven’t really been a bike person since the big wreck of ’98 when I hit the curb and fell off, resulting in a serious wound to my ego.